|Best beginner snowshoes||Franklin Sports Arctic Trails Adult Snowshoes||Check Price||

 Are you a true beginner?

 While recreational snowshoes like the ones listed above are generally suitable for hikers of all abilities, you might want something a little less heavy-duty if you plan to hike through well-groomed winter trails.
 If you’ve never snowshoed before, you’ll need a little time to get used to the adjustments your body will have to make.
 Unlike hiking boots or regular shoes, the best snowshoes often require you to stand with your legs and feet slightly further apart, leaving enough room for the area of the shoe and preventing falls.
 As you walk, your heel will lift up, leaving the deck of your snowshoe on the ground; this can feel a little disorienting, like something is hanging off your shoe, but you’ll get used to it quickly.
-It’s a good idea to go slow and try to follow in the footsteps of whomever is in front of you; this will help you maintain balance.
+It’s a good idea to go slow and try to follow in the footsteps of whoever is in front of you; this will help you maintain balance.
 Finally, snowshoeing can be a little more tiring than your typical walk or hike, like how it’s more challenging to run on the beach than on a paved sidewalk.

 If you’ve decided to go ahead and purchase your first pair of snowshoes, we suggest going after a flat-terrain pair.
 These snowshoes will be shorter than models made for rolling or mountain terrain, with a broader tail to help with balance.
 They don’t have a ton of features, but they are lightweight and easy to adjust.
 Once you select a snowshoe, make sure you also grab other important snow gear such as poles, gaiters, and warm clothing.